Updated on: 14 April 2026

 Medical record review is the foundation of accurate, defensible case preparation.
 When organized and standardized, it transforms dense documentation into clear narratives that guide strategy, strengthen evidence, and accelerate settlements.

-Modern AI-powered legal systems now extend this process.
-Automating retrieval, sorting, and chronology creation reduces manual review time by up to 70% allowing senior paralegals to focus on legal analysis instead of repetitive tasks.
+Modern AI-powered legal tools now extend this process.
+Automating retrieval, sorting, and chronology creation reduces manual review time by up to 70%, freeing senior paralegals from repetitive document processing and restoring time for the legal analysis, expert preparation, and attorney support that move cases forward.
 Tavrn integrates these capabilities directly into established workflows, enhancing speed without compromising quality.

 .webp)